 Here are some small tips that might help and won’t take a long time even if not working.

 - Try a new USB cable and another computer.
+Some cables are power only.

 - Connect Android device to PC directly instead of through USB hub.